Traffic Fatalities Climb While Safety Laws Lag

 More than 37,000 people died on U.S. road crashes in 2016.
 That was a 5.6 percent increase from the previous year, and the second year in a row traffic fatalities went up, after years of steady decline.

-In terms of sheer numbers, vehicle-related mortality rivals the opioid crisis as the biggest public health concern the U.S. faces.
-Yet state legislatures aren’t keeping pace with necessary measures to curb the toll of deaths and injuries, according to a traffic safety group.
+Vehicle-related mortality is an increasingly urgent public health concern.
+It is the second-leading cause of accidental death in America, after drug overdoses.* Yet state legislatures aren’t keeping pace with necessary measures to curb the toll of deaths and injuries, according to a traffic safety group.

 In the 2018 report card of state traffic laws, the Advocates for Highway and Auto Safety finds that only six states are “significantly advanced” towards adopting 16 laws they deem “essential to save lives, prevent injuries, and reduce health care and other costs.”

-Note: *CORRECTION: An earlier version of this article characterized vehicle-related deaths as “rivaling” opioid-related deaths.
-In fact, there were 63,000 accidental drug overdose deaths in 2016, compared to 40,200 traffic fatalities.